 True, they are busy moms running their own business, Dotmine Day Planners.
 But the inspiration didn’t come from frantically managing their families and shouting “There’s got to be a better way!”

 Instead, it came from an intentional focus on wanting their work lives to be enjoyable.
-We talked about their career evolution over a long, wonderful conversation over brunch and margarita recently, when the Ann Arbor, Mich.-based duo were in NYC for the National Stationery Show.
+We talked about their career evolution over a long, wonderful brunch and margaritas recently, when the Ann Arbor, Mich.-based duo were in NYC for the National Stationery Show.

 Nicoli had been a sales manager at Procter & Gamble, Edwards had been in sales at Jockey, and they’d both grown weary of corporate life.